Why the mom of a child with a facial deformity fought to take down just one cruel tweet

 'I get people telling me to kill my child'

 Weaver, of Cornelius, North Carolina, is no stranger to internet trolls.
-Two years ago, a proposed policy change regarding Medicare in her home state prompted her to be more outspoken about her daughter's condition.
+Two years ago, a proposed policy change regarding Medicaid in her home state prompted her to be more outspoken about her daughter's condition.

 The horrifying messages started rolling in.